max-zia/goboard-canvas/README.md

 Just about everything else.
 Captures, passing, scoring, and so on.

 ## Plans for the future
 This was a valuable learning experience to familiarise myself with the kind of things you can do with JS and HTML5 canvas.
-My aim is to create a functioning go board using HTML5 SVG and JS, which I will allow two players to play moves on over the Internet with Django Channels.
+My aim is now to create a functioning go board using HTML5 SVG and JS, which I will allow two players to play moves on over the Internet with Django Channels.